 The city is debating whether to appeal its case to the Florida Supreme Court.

-(UPDATE: The Coral Springs city commission voted unanimously Tuesday night to appeal the case to the Florida Supreme Court).
+(UPDATE: The Coral Gables city commission voted unanimously Tuesday night to appeal the case to the Florida Supreme Court).

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.